harleyfan91/site-deconstructor/replit.md

 - ✓ Eliminated all tab-level loading states in favor of targeted section-level indicators across all dashboard tabs
 - ✓ All tabs now show dashboard structure immediately with individual section-level loading states for optimal UX
 - ✓ Fixed duplicate attribute warning in ThemeProvider component (January 10, 2025)
+- ✓ Fixed TechTab perpetual loading issues by updating loading logic to properly detect when tech data is available (January 10, 2025)
+- ✓ Fixed cookie banner section in TechTab to display proper cookie analysis with Session, Tracking, and Analytics cookies
+- ✓ Resolved chart sizing warnings in ContentAnalysisTab by using fixed dimensions instead of percentage-based sizing
+- ✓ All section-level loading indicators now working correctly across all dashboard tabs

 ## Technical Stack
 - **Frontend**: React, TypeScript, MUI, Framer Motion